Evermuniz/Weather-Dashboard/README.md

 - Bootstrap library used to build most of the HTML file
 - Bootstrap library used to add most class properties
 - No initial code was provided
-- References used to build the JavaScript code was provided by the U of U Coding Bootcamp and various online sources
+- References used to build the JavaScript code were provided by the U of U Coding Bootcamp and various online sources

 ## License